-- The Company's ceiling on loans to others are as follows: - (1) Limit on the total loans to others provided by the Company is 40% of the net assets based on the Company's latest financial statements. - (2) Limit on the loans provided by the Company granted for a single party are as follows: - (2-1) Limit on loans to a single party with business transactions is the higher value of purchasing and selling during current year on the year of financing, and can't exceed the total business transactions amount within 12 month. - (2-2) For short-term financing, limit on loans granted for a single party is 40% of the net assets based on the latest financial statements of the lending companies.
-The amount of loans to a single party is the accumulated balance of the lending company's short-term financing for single party.
-Limit on the loans provided by the Company's mainland subsidiaries: - (1) Limit on the total loans to others provided by the Company's mainland subsidiaries is 80% of the net assets based on the latest financial statements of the lending companies. - (2) Limit on the loans provided by the Company's mainland subsidiaries granted for a single party are as follows: - (2-1) Limit on loans to a single party with business transactions is the higher value of purchasing and selling during current year on the year of financing, and can't exceed the total business transactions amount within 12 month. - (2-2) For short-term financing between the Company's mainland subsidiary and the foreign companies which the ultimate parent company holds 100% of the voting rights directly or indirectly, limit on loans granted for a single party is 80% of the net assets based on the latest financial statements of the lending companies. - (2-3) For short-term financing between the Company's mainland subsidiaries and aforementioned associates, limit on loans granted for a single party is 40% of the net assets based on the latest financial statements of the lending companies.
+The Company's ceiling on loans to others are as follows:

+- (1) Limit on the total loans to others provided by the Company is 40% of the net assets based on the Company's latest financial statements. - (2) Limit on the loans provided by the Company granted for a single party are as follows: - (2-1) Limit on loans to a single party with business transactions is the higher value of purchasing and selling during current year on the year of financing, and can't exceed the total business transactions amount within 12 month. - (2-2) For short-term financing, limit on loans granted for a single party is 40% of the net assets based on the latest financial statements of the lending companies.
+The amount of loans to a single party is the accumulated balance of the lending company's short-term financing for single party. - (3) Limit on the accumulated balance of loans to others provided by the foreign companies whose voting rights are 100% owned directly and indirectly by the Company is not under the limit stated on (1).
+However, it shall make the limit and period for the loans to others in each subsidiary's internal Companies. procedures based on Guidelines for Lending of Capital, Endorsements and Guarantees by Public Companies.

+Limit on the loans provided by the Company's mainland subsidiaries:

+- (1) Limit on the total loans to others provided by the Company's mainland subsidiaries is 80% of the net assets based on the latest financial statements of the lending companies. - (2) Limit on the loans provided by the Company's mainland subsidiaries granted for a single party are as follows: - (2-1) Limit on loans to a single party with business transactions is the higher value of purchasing and selling during current year on the year of financing, and can't exceed the total business transactions amount within 12 month. - (2-2) For short-term financing between the Company's mainland subsidiary and the foreign companies which the ultimate parent company holds 100% of the voting rights directly or indirectly, limit on loans granted for a single party is 80% of the net assets based on the latest financial statements of the lending companies.
+For short-term financing between the Company's mainland subsidiaries and aforementioned associates, limit on loans granted for a single party is 40% of the net assets based on the latest financial statements of the lending companies.
 The amount of loans to a single party is the accumulated balance of the lending company's short-term financing for single party.